rparkins999/CalendarTrigger/README.md

 These are needed to make the Next Location feature work.
 CalendarTrigger only reads and write its own !NextEventLocation contact and does not read or write any other contacts (it is open source so you can check this).
 If this permission is denied, the Next Location feature is not available and the checkbox for it is disabled on the debugging screen: CalendarTrigger will otherwise work normally.

 WRITE_EXTERNAL_STORAGE
 This is needed to enable CalendarTrigger to write a log file or a settings file.
 If you never enable logging or save settings, it isn't needed; if this permission is denied, logging cannot be enabled and settings cannot be saved.
-If you enable logging, you need to clear the log file from time to time, otehrwise it will fill up memory.
+If you enable logging, you need to clear the log file from time to time, otherwise it will fill up memory.

 ACCESS_FINE_LOCATION
 This is needed to enable CalendarTrigger to detect when the device has moved by a sufficient distance after the end of an event: if this permission is denied, the option is disabled, but CalendarTrigger will otherwise work normally.